konzentrik/kirby-calendar-view/README.md

 | `titleField`       | page title        | Set a field to use as title                                  |
 | `dateField`        | `date`            | Set a youd date field                                        |
 | `descriptionField` | `''`              | Set a field to use as description                            |

+## License

+Kirby Calendar View can be used in a limited free mode.
+In order to use the full featured version, you'll have to purchase a valid Kirby license & a valid plugin license.

+Copyright 2025 © konzentrik GmbH